CNAG-Biomedical-Informatics/convert-pheno/README.md

        -svs|self-validate-schema      Perform a self-validation of the JSON schema that defines mapping -sep|separator                 Delimiter character for CSV files
        -sql2csv                       Print SQL TABLES (with -iomop)
-       -t|test                        Does not print time-changing-events (useful for file-based cmp) -u|username                    Set the username
+       -test                          Does not print time-changing-events (useful for file-based cmp) -text-similarity-method        The method used to compare values to DB [>cosine|dice] -u|username                    Set the username
        -verbose                       Verbosity on
        -v                             Print Version